My company is denying me of maternity leave, what can I do

 – She is experiencing ill health caused due to pregnancy, delivery or premature delivery of a child (entitled for a leave of 1 month).

-- Educate employer: Ensure that all information about legal provisions related allowance of maternity leave and the consequences for non-fulfilling of such provisions is provided to the employer as stated in the Maternity Benefit Act (Amendment) Act, 2017 ( https://labour.gov.in/sites/default/files/Maternity%20Benefit%20Amendment%20Act%2C2017%20.pdf ).
+- Educate employer: Ensure that all information about legal provisions related to the allowance of maternity leave and the consequences for non-fulfilling of such provisions is provided to the employer as stated in the Maternity Benefit Act (Amendment) Act, 2017 ( https://labour.gov.in/sites/default/files/Maternity%20Benefit%20Amendment%20Act%2C2017%20.pdf ).

 - Take help of a Legal Professional: In case the employer still denies for maternity leave, with a supportive statement of labor commissioner or labor department, an employee can even take the assistance of a lawyer to send a legal notice or to drag the employer to the court.